-Selling, general and administrative expenses have increased primarily due to strategic investments in our digital platform including investments in customer service digitalization, as well as investments in our sustainability initiatives and increased labor costs primarily due to merit increases.
-Although our costs increased, the significant revenue increase positioned us to reduce our overall selling, general and administrative expenses as a percentage of revenues when compared with the prior year period.
+Selling, general and administrative expenses have increased primarily due to strategic investments in our digital platform, including those that support our ongoing sustainability initiatives.
+Although our costs increased, the significant revenue increases positioned us to reduce our overall selling, general and administrative expenses as a percentage of revenues when compared with the prior year periods.